Row edge-slant Shape Decorative svg added to bottom

 Laitance

-Site Requirements
+Project Site Requirements for Deck Waterproofing

-An electrical supply must be available within 20m of work to the furthest area.
+• An electrical supply must be available within 20m of work to the furthest area.

-As with all coating systems there can be a strong odour for the duration of application.
-Site staff and neighbors should be warned of the odours and assured they are completely safe.
+• Site staff and neighbours should be warned of the odours and assured they are completely safe.

 • Decks must be formed of concrete or structural screed to falls of 1:80 falling towards suitable drainage points

-• Decks should be protected from wet weather and tented in Winter or coatings cannot be applied
+• Decks should be protected from wet weather and tented in winter or coatings cannot be applied

 • Surfaces need to be visually dry, temperature has to be 5 degrees and rising.
 Relative Humidity has to be 3 degrees above dew point

-• Concrete, screed or Asphalt has to be flat and smooth any indentations or depressions should be filled with an appropriate mortar
+• Concrete, screed or Asphalt has to be flat and smooth.
+Any indentations or depressions should be filled with an appropriate mortar

-All concrete and screeds should have at least 28 days to cure and should have a moisture content of less than 5%
+• All concrete and screeds should have at least 28 days to cure and should have a moisture content of less than 5%

-• Once cured all concrete and screeds should be covered to keep completely dry
+• Once cured, all concrete and screeds should be covered to keep completely dry, In winter months this needs to tented to be effective

 • Concrete / Screed surface should be sound clean and free of contaminates, loose particles or moisture